Save time and money

 How does it work?

-The merge (or integration) between the two programs occurs when students prepare to take their 400-level SER electives (3 classes) and the upper division engineering technical elective (1 course).
-SER501 and SER502 will be used for two of the four classes (double count for the master’s degree), and students will then select two, 400-level courses that will also double count for both degrees.
+The acceleration of the BS and MS degrees will begin when admitted 4+1 students prepare to take the 400-level SER electives (3 courses) and the upper division engineering technical elective (1 course).
+SER501 and SER502 will be used for two of the four classes (double count for the master’s degree), and students will select two 400-level courses that will also double count for both degrees.
+For students with room in their schedule during the senior year, a third graduate course may be reserved instead of a 400-level elective.

-- Have a cumulative ASU GPA of 3.2 or higher.
+- ASU cumulative GPA of 3.2 or higher.

 How to apply?